 Typically, Interstaff’s entire process takes about 18-24 months.
 Completing the CES Report and studying for the NCLEX and IETLS requires a great deal of time.
 However, nurses who have passed the NCLEX, IELTS, and their immigration status is current, qualify for premium processing.
 Once all immigration documents have been collected, the process will then be cut down to 9-12 months.

 In addition to premium processing, nurses who pass the NCLEX also qualify for the NCLEX Passer Bonus.
-The bonus is $3000 which is distributed in four amounts—the first being after I-140 documents are collected.
+The bonus is $3000 which is distributed in four amounts—the first being after I-140 documents are collected and approved.

 Nurses can visit the Visa Bulletin’s website to see if their immigration status is current.
 On the website’s homepage, first, select the “Upcoming Bulletin.”
 If it is not available, you can select the “Current Visa Bulletin” to view the current status.
 Interstaff issues an EB-3 Visa so look at the A. FINAL ACTION DATES FOR EMPLOYMENT-BASED PREFERENCE CASES category.
 In the third column, you will see a list of countries going across.

-Immigration may seem like a burdensome task but Instaff is here to help you throughout the entire process.
+Immigration may seem like a burdensome task but Interstaff is here to help you throughout the entire process.